-Medical care is not enough to address the impact pediatric disabilities and illnesses have on caregivers and family members.
-These 8 Steps address lifestyle and environmental aspects of care (and self-care!) that are necessary to create a supportive environment for your entire family.
+Medical care is not enough to address the impact a disability or illness has on caregivers and family members.
+These 8 Steps address lifestyle and environmental aspects of care necessary to create a supportive environment for you and your family.

 1. Make a Self-Care Plan

-You must take care of yourself to effectively create an environment that supports your child, and to maintain a healthy home for your entire family.
+You must take care of yourself to effectively create an environment that supports your family.
 (This is not about ‘putting the oxygen mask on first” – you are flying

 the plane!)
 Self-care is not a luxury, it’s a necessity

 .
 It’s not easy to prioritize your own needs when there are so many others’, but this is an essential part of sustainable Work of Care.